sadiyakpr/Vrinda-Store-Performance-Report-Using-Power-BI/README.md

 - Step 9: Give a one-line summary on the top of the canvas using a text box.
 The report summary is "Vrinda Store Performance."
 - Additionally, a sub-title could be added, to the report, it is "2022."
 - Step 10: Produce visualizations for the following factors,

-  (a) Total revenue store makes
+  - Total revenue store makes

-  (b) Revenue by each month
+  - Revenue by each month

-  (c) Order count by each month
+  - Order count by each month

-  (d) Top 5 states generating maximum revenue
+  - Top 5 states generating maximum revenue

-  (e) Top 3 channels generating maximum revenue
+  - Top 3 channels generating maximum revenue

-  (f) Gender-based revenue share
+  - Gender-based revenue share

-  (g) Order count by age group
+  - Order count by age group

-  (h) Order count by gender
+  - Order count by gender

 - Step 11: Visual filter (Slicer) were added for months.

-- Step 12: One card visuals was added to the canvas, representing the total revenue of the store.
+- Step 12: One card visuals was added to the canvas, representing the store's total revenue.

 Snap of card visuals,